Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination

-To consider which distinctive features were retained across input-output pairs, we calculated retention rates for each feature: if a feature was present in an input and its corresponding output, this example was counted as a retention for that feature.
-All varieties--except SBE and SAE--have very limited feature retention.
-Of these varieties, Kenyan and Indian English had the highest retention (3 out of 10 features retained each), while Jamaican English had no features retained.
-Most other varieties fall in between, with one retained feature each.\looseness=-1
+\para{The distinctive features that are retained tend to be lexical features, or features that are grammatical in SAE.} To consider which distinctive features were retained across input-output pairs, we calculated their retention rates: if a feature was present in an input and its corresponding output, this example was counted as a retention for that feature.
+All varieties except SBE and SAE have very limited feature retention: Kenyan and Indian English had 3 out of 10 features retained each, Jamaican English had no features retained, and the other varieties had one feature retained each.\looseness=-1

 The most commonly retained type of feature--seen in all but one English variety in Table \ref{tab:featuresretained1}--is lexical, including borrowed and distinctive words.
 The retention of lexical features in GPT-3.5 outputs is unsurprising because these features are generally more common and more visible than grammatical features, which relate to more subtle linguistic patterns such as word order or morphological marking (e.g., past tense \textit{-ed}).
-In fact, these examples of lexical retention often involve ChatGPT parroting back a word from the input, though sometimes changing the spelling to be more in line with Standard American or British orthography (e.g. GPT-3.5's \textit{our leisure activities, including beer, music, and \textbf{nyama choma}} in response to \textit{Particularly with beer, music, and \textbf{nyawa-choma}}; Kenyan English).\looseness=-1
+In fact, these examples of lexical retention often involve ChatGPT parroting back a word from the input, though sometimes changing the spelling to be more in line with American or British orthography (e.g. GPT-3.5's \textit{our leisure activities, including beer, music, and \textbf{nyama choma}} in response to \textit{particularly with beer, music, and \textbf{nyawa-choma}}; Kenyan English).\looseness=-1

-Many more features are retained in the SAE and SBE datasets (9 out of 10 features retained each).
-However, the vast majority of these retained features are either lexical or grammatical in both SBE and SAE, since these two English varieties have much in common.
-For SBE, one lexical feature is retained, while eight grammatical features are retained.
+SAE and SBE had 9 out of 10 features retained each.
+However, the vast majority of these retained features are either lexical or grammatical in both SBE and SAE, since these varieties have much in common.
+For SBE, one lexical feature and eight grammatical features are retained.
 All eight of these grammatical features are also found in SAE.
 For SAE, all nine retained features are grammatical.
-All retained features except for ``singular collectives'' (i.e. \textit{The government \textbf{is} discussing...} in SAE vs. \textit{The government \textbf{are} discussing...} in SBE) are also grammatical in SBE.
-This pattern highlights that even when GPT-3.5 retains a high number of distinctive features in the language that it produces, this language still closely aligns with Standard American English.\looseness=-1
+All retained SAE features except for ``singular collectives'' (i.e. \textit{The government \textbf{is} discussing...} in SAE vs. \textit{The government \textbf{are} discussing...} in SBE) are also grammatical in SBE.
+This pattern highlights that even when GPT-3.5 retains a high number of distinctive features in the language that it produces, this language still closely aligns with SAE.\looseness=-1